jacobtomlinson/carte-noire/_posts/2015-09-28-rails-finders.md

  </pre>
 </div>

 Now inevitable questions came up: How can 'id' be an undefined method?
-And what's an Association Relation?
+And what's an AssociationRelation?
 A google search showed a quick solution to my problem: just add <code>.first</code> to the end of the statement, like this:

 <div class = "highlight">
  <pre>